SyncfusionExamples/How-to-customize-the-time-slot-for-Day-Custom-Week-View-in-WinForms-ScheduleControl/README.md

 By default, the time division in the [WinForms ScheduleControl](https://www.syncfusion.com/winforms-ui-controls/scheduler) is 30 minutes per hour.
 However, this can be customized using the [DivisionsPerHour](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Schedule.ScheduleAppearance.html#Syncfusion_Windows_Forms_Schedule_ScheduleAppearance_DivisionsPerHour) property.
 The allowed values for this property are 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, or 30.

+For instance, setting the DivisionsPerHour property to 4 creates 15-minute time slots by dividing each hour into four equal parts.

 ```csharp
 this.scheduleControl1.Appearance.DivisionsPerHour = 4;